-- 10. Applications for product licences vary according to product but all the requirements are detailed in the applicable regulations and guidance.
-Applications for establishment and site licences and CTO registration must contain information on the applicant's name and address and contact information; the activities proposed; the product type; the address of each building where an activity will take place; and evidence that they meet the applicable requirements of the regulations. - 11.
-No specific documents are required upon importation, just evidence that the applicable licences are in place.
-The Health Products and Food Branch of Health Canada and Regulatory Operations and Enforcement Branch can confirm that these have been issued. - 12.
-There are no fees for semen, blood, CTO, or NHP, as these are not cost recovered.
+10. Applications for product licences vary according to product but all the requirements are detailed in the applicable regulations and guidance.
+Applications for establishment and site licences and CTO registration must contain information on the applicant's name and address and contact information; the activities proposed; the product type; the address of each building where an activity will take place; and a statement that they meet the applicable requirements of the regulations.
+For blood establishment licences, as part of the application, the importer must submit evidence of compliance for every foreign establishment where the blood is processed.

+- 11. No specific documents are required upon importation, just evidence that the applicable licences are in place.
+The Health Products and Food Branch and the Regulatory Operations and Enforcement Branch of Health Canada can confirm that these have been issued. - 12.
+There are no fees for blood, CTO, or NHP, as these are not cost recovered.
 There are fees for drug and medical device product and establishment licences; these fees are published in the Fees in Respect of Drugs and Medical Devices Regulations and depend on the type of licence involved. - 13.
-Where fees apply a deposit or advance payment is required for the issuance of a licence.
+Where fees apply, a deposit or advance payment is required for the issuance of a licence.
 Again, this amount varies as per the licence and is published in the regulations.